fzqneo/XCheatSheet/monetdb.md

 ## monetdb

 1. Create a new database: `monetdb create tpch`
-2. A newly-created DB is in *locked* state.
+1. A newly-created DB is in *locked* state.
 Need to release it for use: `monetdb release tpch`
-3. Show status of all databases in the dbfarm: `monetdb status`
+1. Show status of all databases in the dbfarm: `monetdb status`
+1. Display properties of a database: `monetdb get all tpch`
+2. Set database to use single-thread: `monetdb stop tpch && monetdb set nthreads=1 tpch`

 ## mclient
 Reference: [mclient man-page](https://www.monetdb.org/Documentation/mclient-man-page)